 Don’t forget to allow an opportunity to provide a written response

-Warning Letter Examples
+Letter Examples

 Frequently Asked Questions

 An employee may be placed on probation for committing serious offenses at the workplace or for unsatisfactory performance.
-The employee placed on probation will be issued with a written notice of probation, which generally details the reasons for the action, the length of the probationary period, and a corrective action plan that the employee must successfully implement during the probation period.
+The employee placed on probation will be issued a written notice of probation, which generally details the reasons for the action, the length of the probationary period, and a corrective action plan that the employee must successfully implement during the probationary period.

-During the period, the manager will meet with the employee to review his progress from time to time.
+During this period, the manager will meet with the employee to review his progress from time to time.
 Once the disciplinary probation period is over, an employee who does not show satisfactory improvement may be subject to further disciplinary action, which may include suspension or termination of employment.